 Bridging two worlds - Canadian Astronauts as Capcoms

-Since the start of the Canadian Astronaut Program over twenty five years ago, Canadian astronauts have donned the role of Capcom in NASA's Mission Control Centre located at the Johnson Space Center in Houston, Texas.
+Since the start of the Canadian Astronaut Program over thirty years ago, Canadian astronauts have donned the role of Capcom in NASA's Mission Control Centre located at the Johnson Space Center in Houston, Texas.
 Capcom, or capsule communicator, is a term originating from the early Mercury missions that sent the first Americans into space in small capsules.

 A Capcom bridges the worlds of the Flight Control team in Mission Control with that of the orbiting astronauts.
 Their chief role is to relay to the astronauts the conclusions the Flight Director has made in consultation with the very technical Flight Control team.
 As time is always at a premium during space missions, the Capcom must choose their words carefully, mindful of the need for precision and correctness but also of the importance of brevity.
 In a sense, a Capcom's dispatches are like verbal tweets, condensing complex information into comprehensible, concise packets of info.